 San Diego and Imperial Valley Railroad freight service is currently operating.
 Also, freight operations continue on the branch line to El Cajon.

-Pacific Southwest Railway Museum passenger excursions are currently operating (psrm.org) and trips to Tecate may begin again in 2016.
+Pacific Southwest Railway Museum passenger excursions are currently operating to the border (psrm.org), and the museum continues to offer special holiday-themed excursions during October-December.